owings1/pytableaux/doc/logics/go.rst

   the non-classical V{N} value.

-  This property of "classical containment" means that we can define a conditional operator that satisfies :term:`Identity` :s:`A $ A`.
+  This property of "classical containment" means that we can define a conditional operator that satisfies :term:`Conditional Identity` :s:`A $ A`.
   It also allows us to give a formal description of a subset of sentences that obey all principles of classical logic.
 For example, although the :term:`Law of Excluded Middle` fails for atomic sentences :s:`A V ~A`, complex sentences -- those with at least one binary connective --